mode80/mode80.github.io/7-langs-in-12-months.md

 Wait, Nim on the frontend?
 Did I mention Nim can also compile to JavaScript?
 In this capacity, it acts like an alternative to TypeScript.
 You can drive other web frameworks written in JavaScript, or choose one of several in pure Nim.

 Nim speaks easily to other languages.
 You can import and use any C library.
-It's also shockingly easy to drive Python code, which gives access to the all its great packages.
+It's also shockingly easy to drive Python code, which gives access to all its great packages.
 Matplotlib is at your disposal.
 There's a similar bridge to Julia that I haven't tried.
 In addition to C and JavaScript, Nim supports compiling to C++ or Objective-C. As expected, it's easy to interop with libraries written in those languages too.

 There are also many little language niceties... too many to list them all here.
 But just to give you a taste...